 Currently, Vanguard is the biggest provider of mutual funds and the second-biggest provider of ETFs in the country.

-M1 Finance vs Vanguard: Comparison
+M1 Finance vs Vanguard: The Bottom Line

 Whether you want to create an account with M1 Finance or Vanguard, do it with Modest Money.
 Enter the market and begin forging the future you deserve.